johnmn3/ti-yong/README.md

 implementation parts are not coupled together by the function closure.
 </details>

+## Transformer Map Keys (Data API) (In Brief)

+The transformer environment map is a data structure that contains various keys to control the behavior of the transformer function.
+Here is a description of each key:

+- `:with`: A vector of transformers to be mixed in to the current transformer being defined.

+- `:specs`: A vector of specs that will be used to validate future transformations of the transformer.

+- `:id`: A vector of ids uniquely naming the transformers that this transformer was derived from.

+- `:tf-pre`: A vector of id/transform pairs.
+These transforms are called every time the transformer is transformed into a new transformer. `:specs` is built on top of `:tf-pre`.
+The `:tf-pre` transforms take an environment map and return a new enviornment map.
+This allows us you to react to changes to the transformer while it's being constructed, before it is invoked.

+- `:in`: A vector of id/transform pairs.
+The transform takes an environment map and a sequence of arguments.
+Results of `:in` transforms replace the `:args` key in the environment map.

+- `:args`: A sequence of zero or more values supplied to the transformer during invocation and provided to `:in`, the result of which replaces `:args`. `:args` are then added back into the environment and can be updated by the `:tf` transform prior to being provided to the `:op`.

+- `:tf`: A vector of id/transform pairs.
+The transform takes an environment map that has the latest `:args` pre-processed by `:in` transforms. `:tf` transforms have the opportunity to use `:args` and any other data in the environment and return an entire new environment before either `:op` or `:op-env` are run.

+- `:op`: A function that will perform the main computation of the transformer.
+Takes `:args` after they have been processed by `:in` and `:tf` transforms.
+The results of this invocation are placed in the `:res` key of the environment.

+- `:env-op`: If present, takes precedence over `:op`.
+Works like `:op` but takes the environment (with the current `:args` in it) rather than just the `:args` as its only argument.

+- `:res` The return value of either `:op` or `:env-op`.
+Gets replaced by the results of `:out` transforms.

+- `:out` A vector of id/transform pairs.
+These transforms receive the environment and the `:res` value produced by `:op` or `:env-op` and the results are placed back into the `:res` key of the environment map.

+- `:tf-end` A vector of id/transform pairs.
+These transforms receive the environment with the `:res` value already updated by the `:out` transforms in it.
+These transforms have the opportunity to take any final actions based on the `:res` and other data in the environment, prior to the `:res` being returned to the caller of the transformer.

+(more docs / a guide on how to do transformations and best practices will be forthcoming)

+## Running Tests

+To run the tests for this project just run `clojure -A:test`.

 ##  Prior Art

 **CLOS Generic Functions:** Transformers' function hooks have similarity